gauravtailor8520/Predictive-Maintenance-System-Monitoring/README.md

 ---

-This design doc outlines the development of a web application for predictive maintenance using a synthetic dataset.
+This design doc outlines the development of a web application for predictive maintenance using a AI4I 2020 Predictive Maintenance Dataset.
 The application will utilize machine learning models that:

 - Evaluates whether the equipment will fail or not based on process parameters, including air and process temperatures, rotational speed, torque, and tool wear.